alecab94/mews-data-task/solution/reports/ad_hoc_report/customer_profile_report.md

 | 100       | Suite Offer              | 1                       | 6.25%                       |

-**Number of Reservations:** 16 (0.63%)
+Number of Reservations: 16 (0.63%)

 Top 3 booking rates:

-- **Early - 21 days (37.50%)**
+- Early - 21 days (37.50%)
-- **Early - 60 days (25.00%)**
+- Early - 60 days (25.00%)
-- **Fully Flexible (18.75%)**
+- Fully Flexible (18.75%)

 This group's booking behavior contrasts sharply with others.
 Over 60% of reservations fall under early rates, highlighting a highly proactive and cost-saving approach.
 Flexible rates rank third, suggesting that peace of mind is still a factor, though less prioritized.
 This age group appears to be the most forward-planning of all.
-Be that as it may, due to the low sample size, these results should not be taken as a certaininty as they are not statistically significant.
+Be that as it may, due to the low sample size, these results should not be taken as a certainty as they are not statistically significant.

 #### Summary of Booking Trends by Age Group

 Analyzing booking behaviors across age groups reveals clear patterns in rate preferences that offer insight into how planning habits, risk tolerance, and flexibility needs vary with age.

-- **Fully Flexible rates** are the dominant choice across all age groups, with their popularity **increasing steadily with age**.
-While age group 0 (younger travelers) already show a strong preference (43.55%), this grows consistently through age groups 25 to 65, peaking at **55.38% for the 65+ group**.
-This suggests that **older travelers prioritize flexibility and peace of mind**, likely valuing the ability to change or cancel plans more than younger travelers.
+- Fully Flexible rates are the dominant choice across all age groups, with their popularity increasing steadily with age.
+While age group 0 (younger travelers) already show a strong preference (43.55%), this grows consistently through age groups 25 to 65, peaking at 55.38% for the 65+ group.
+This suggests that older travelers prioritize flexibility and peace of mind, likely valuing the ability to change or cancel plans more than younger travelers.

-- **Non-Refundable rates** tell a different story.
-They **peak among younger adults**, particularly in age groups **25 (24.36%)** and **35 (20.43%)**, and then gradually decline as age increases — dropping to just **13.01% at age 55** and **13.85% at age 65**.
-This reflects a **higher risk tolerance and cost-consciousness** among younger travelers, who may be more willing to trade flexibility for savings.
+- Non-Refundable rates tell a different story.
+They peak among younger adults, particularly in age groups 25 (24.36%) and 35 (20.43%), and then gradually decline as age increases — dropping to just 13.01% at age 55 and 13.85% at age 65.
+This reflects a higher risk tolerance and cost-consciousness among younger travelers, who may be more willing to trade flexibility for savings.

-- **Early booking rates** (both “Early - 21 days” and “Early - 60 days”) have their **strongest presence in the youngest group (age 0)**, accounting for a combined **48.22% of all bookings**.
+- Early booking rates (both “Early - 21 days” and “Early - 60 days”) have their strongest presence in the youngest group (age 0), accounting for a combined 48.22% of all bookings.
 This demonstrates proactive planning, potentially by families or budget-conscious younger adults.
 In contrast, middle-aged groups tend to use early rates less, focusing more on flexibility or non-refundable deals.

-- **Booking dispersion** is lowest in age group 0, where over **91% of bookings fall under the top three rate types**, and **diversifies slightly with age**, with more varied use of niche rate types like “Min nights” or “Suite Offers” in older groups.
+- Booking dispersion is lowest in age group 0, where over 91% of bookings fall under the top three rate types, and diversifies slightly with age, with more varied use of niche rate types like “Min nights” or “Suite Offers” in older groups.
 However, even with this added variation, the top three rates still dominate across all groups.

 ---